Can you still get a good price for LendingClub Corporation (LC) Shares at this point?

 Sponsored

-On January 26, 2023, Janney Downgraded LendingClub Corporation (NYSE: LC) to Neutral.
-A report published by Janney on January 12, 2022, Upgraded its rating to ‘Buy’ for LC.
-Seaport Research Partners also rated LC shares as ‘Buy’, setting a target price of $35 on the company’s shares in an initiating report dated January 11, 2022.
-Wedbush Initiated an Outperform rating on December 22, 2021, and assigned a price target of $40.
-Compass Point October 28, 2021d its ‘Neutral’ rating to ‘Buy’ for LC, as published in its report on October 28, 2021.
-Maxim Group’s report from August 20, 2021 suggests a price prediction of $35 for LC shares, giving the stock a ‘Buy’ rating.
-Oppenheimer also rated the stock as ‘Perform’.
+On April 11, 2023, JP Morgan started tracking LendingClub Corporation (NYSE: LC) recommending Overweight.
+A report published by Janney on January 26, 2023, Downgraded its rating to ‘Neutral’ for LC.
+Janney also Upgraded LC shares as ‘Buy’, setting a target price of $32 on the company’s shares in a report dated January 12, 2022.
+Seaport Research Partners Initiated an Buy rating on January 11, 2022, and assigned a price target of $35.
+Wedbush initiated its ‘Outperform’ rating for LC, as published in its report on December 22, 2021.
+Compass Point’s report from October 28, 2021 suggests a price prediction of $55 for LC shares, giving the stock a ‘Buy’ rating.
+Maxim Group also rated the stock as ‘Buy’.

 Analysis of LendingClub Corporation (LC)